-'Sire' by Maria McKinney is currently exhibited at the Wellcome Collection in London as part of the 'Somewhere In Between' art and science exhibition.
+'Sire' by Maria McKinney was exhibited at the Wellcome Collection in London as part of the 'Somewhere In Between' art and science exhibition from March to August this year.
 ‘Sire’ makes visible the industrialised practices that have come to characterise modern cattle breeding.
 In the process, it questions how our alienation from agriculture is changing our relationship with food.
 Weaving pagan motifs with genetic patterns, ‘Sire’ is an invitation to think critically about contemporary cultivation and consumption.
 Professor Michael Doherty, Dean & Head of School, and Professor David MacHugh from the School of Agriculture & Food Science, worked closely with Maria on this project.

 Maria McKinney is an artist based in Dublin.
 She undertook a residency at University College Dublin in 2016.
 Her work explores the impact of human intervention on the natural world, often bringing together unusual contemporary materials and traditional craft techniques.
 She was awarded a Wellcome Arts Award in 2015 to produce ‘Sire’.

 The exhibits in the 'Somewhere in Between' exhibition came about through collaborations between artists and scientists exploring ideas that are vital to human life – ideas about our food sources, our senses, our sexual health and the limitations of our bodies.
 For more on this fascinating exhibition see: https://wellcomecollection.org/exhibitions/WhvoAykAACgAlDoo